-Step 3: A Transfer Course Evaluation report will be available via Academic Program Audit System (APAS).
+Step 3: Your Academic Credit report will be available via Academic Program Audit System (APAS).
 To view the report and make an academic plan:

 Step 4: If you need help, contact One Stop.

-Use the Transferology tool to see how your courses may transfer to UMD.
+Use the Transferology tool to see how courses may transfer to UMD, and how nationally-recognized examinations may earn credit.
 You can find information on course equivalencies and program requirements.
 You can also request a campus visit, or get more information about advising, admissions, financial aid, and veterans services.